 My Story

 I was born and raised in New England, where I worked for many years as a real estate paralegal handling mortgage closings and all the complexities that come with buying, selling and refinancing homes.
-I once held the belief that if I paid my mortgage on time, just as I did my other bills, my credit rating would paint a true and accurate picture of which I was -a hardworking ordinary person who always paid her bills on time.
+I once held the belief that if I paid my mortgage and bills on time, my credit rating would paint a true and accurate picture of me --a responsible person who paid her bills on time.

 I would soon learn that belief was just a myth.

-I also believed that if there were errors on my credit report, all I had to do was provide proof that a debt was paid, or not owed, whichever the case may be, and it would be cleared up.
+I also believed that if there were errors on my credit report, all I had to do was provide proof that the debt in question was either inaccurate, paid, or not mine, and all would be cleared up.

-A few news clippings demonstrating my fight to urge lawmakers to mandate mortgage servicing companies provide borrowers a monthly mortgage statement;
+Looking back: A few newspaper clippings highlighting my fight to urge lawmakers to mandate mortgage servicing companies provide borrowers a monthly mortgage statement;

 Articles and Documents